-I am a Senior Member of Technical Staff at Sandia National Laboratories California.
+I am a Senior Member of Technical Staff at Sandia National Laboratories.
 I graduated with BS and MS degrees in Computer Engineering from the Rochester Institute of Technology in 2010.

 My publications list is here.

 - OS design and implementation

 - Embedded and wearable computing

 I do most of my programming in Go, with an increasingly small portion in C. I also like Lisp, although I do not get many reasons to write it beyond hacking my

 - Minimega, a tool for rapidly launching hundreds or thousands of virtual machines.
 Run it on your desktop or across hundreds of cluster nodes.
 Set up arbitrary networks.

 - Harvey, an operating system based on the GPL release of Plan 9 with the intent of refreshing the system for the modern day.
 This means a GCC port (an unfortunate necessity), C11 compliance, Go, and more.

 - Hellaphone: the Inferno OS running on Android phones.
 More info here.

 - Goblog, which utilizes Go's http and template packages to both serve static files and dynamically generate pages for a blog.
 I'm using it to host this site entirely.
 Source at the bitbucket repo.